 The L.E.V8 Women programme is as much for women who aspire to leadership roles within established organisations as it is for those who have start-up ideas that they want to develop, launch and scale.
 It includes immersive learning workshops, guidance and advice from mentors, and access to a strong and diverse network of visiting experts, plus a pre-accelerator and a suite of e-learning resources, frameworks and templates.

 When it comes to recruiting women in leadership roles, or achieving salary equality, the vast majority of corporations and organisations still have a long way to go.
 Studies show that companies with women in leadership roles perform better across the board.
 However, globally, fewer than 1 in 5 organisations currently have a female founder or leader, and the percentage of venture-backed companies founded by women has stood still, at around 17%, since 2012.
 The level of both conscious and unconscious bias that women professionals continue to experience in the workplace today represents a major global and societal challenge.

-Key elements of L.E.V8 Women include:
+Key elements of the L.E.V8 Women programme include:

 - showcasing positive female role models – building an online resource centre specifically to highlight global female entrepreneurial talent, providing inspiration to those at the start of their journey.

 - Female founders startup clinics – hosting monthly drop-ins for women at the University who are interested in starting up their own business, providing business guidance and advice.